PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 1. **Download**: Click on “Download feature systems” to open up the relevant dialogue box.
-2. **Transcription**: Select which of the transcription systems you want (IPA, ARPABET, XSAMPA, CELEX, DISC, Klatt, Buckeye).
+2. **Transcription**: Select which of the transcription systems you want (IPA, ARPABET, XSAMPA, CPA, CELEX, DISC, Klatt, or Buckeye).
 3. **Feature system**: Select which set of features you would like to map the transcription symbols to (SPE or Hayes).
 4. **Saving**: Click “OK” to have PCT load in the selected feature file